easegress-io/easegress/doc/reference/filters.md

-Easegress injects existing requests/responses of the current context into the template engine at runtime, so we can use `.requests.<namespace>.<field>` or `.responses.<namespace>.<field>` to read the information out (the available fields are vary from the protocol of the request or response, and please refer [Pipeline](controllers.md#pipeline) for what is `namespace`).
+Easegress injects existing requests/responses of the current context into the template engine at runtime, so we can use `.requests.<namespace>.<field>` or `.responses.<namespace>.<field>` to read the information out (the available fields vary from the protocol of the request or response, and please refer [Pipeline](controllers.md#pipeline) for what is `namespace`).
 For example, if the request of the `DEFAULT` namespace is an HTTP one, we can access its method via `.requests.DEFAULT.Method`. .